daos-stack/daos/docs/user/spark.md

 `spark-env.sh` for Spark and `hadoop-env.sh` for Hadoop.
 Or you can simply put env variables in your `.bashrc`.

-Besides, you should have `LD_LIBRARY_PATH` include DAOS library path so that Java can link to DAOS libs, like below.
+Besides, if your DAOS is not installed from linux package, like RPM, you should have `LD_LIBRARY_PATH` include DAOS library path so that Java can link to DAOS libs, like below.

 ```bash
 $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<DAOS_INSTALL>/lib64:<DAOS_INSTALL>/lib